aws-samples/auto-healing-persistent-virtual-network-functions/README.md

 ## Cleanup

-To delete the complete scenario, I recommend to directly attempt deletion of the AWS CloudFormation stack created by the AWS SAM application.
+To delete the complete scenario, I recommend to directly delete the AWS CloudFormation stack created by the AWS SAM application.

 This deletion attempt will take several minutes and will not be an empty cleanup, because the secondary persistent ENI is created by the Lambda function and becomes part of the environment, but was not created first by the SAM application stack.
-The AWS CloudFormation stack deletion will not be first completely successful because this resource was not created by AWS CloudFormation before.
-Upon drift detection, I recommend to force delete the AWS CloudFormation stack again, skipping remnant resources in the VPC.
-You can then remove them manually afterwards, mostly this secondary persistent ENI and other depending resources, such as Route Tables and VPCs.
+The AWS CloudFormation stack deletion will not be first completely successful and will remain in DELETE_FAILED status, because this resource was not created by AWS CloudFormation before.

+Next, I recommend to follow the steps to [force delete](https://aws.amazon.com/premiumsupport/knowledge-center/cloudformation-stack-delete-failed/) the AWS CloudFormation stack again, skipping remnant resources in the VPC, and then remove these remnant VPC and Route Table manually afterwards.

 # Security